top of page

 Reflections

 Batangsi waterfall hike is relatively easy, with a lot of leeches and filled with the pleasant gurgling sound from the streams and river.
-Unlike Broga hill, it does not have vantage points, but the "umbrella palm" forest is worth every bit of your efforts to give this place a go!
-It is extremely rare and honestly this is my first time seeing these palm trees strive in the wild!
+Unlike Broga hill, it does not have vantage points, but the "umbrella palm" forest is worth every bit of your effort to give this place a go!
+It is extremely rare and my first time seeing these enchanting palm trees strive in the wild!

 Somehow Batangsi has escaped the radar and attention from crowds.
 The fragile environment here is well preserved and pristine!